Frequently Asked Questions

 When and where do I find the King and Queen of Mountain results?

-We will make an effort to announce the winners at the awards ceremony at 4:40 P.M.
-If for technical reasons this is not possible, the full results will be online on this site within 3 days of the event.
+We will make an effort to announce the winners at the awards ceremony at 4:30 P.M.
+If for technical reasons this is not possible, a link to the full results will be online on this site within 3 days of the event.

 Will there be food at the finish?